kirillunlimited/kirillunlimited.com/src/posts/full-stack-designers-will-take-over-the-world.md

 title: Full-Stack Designers Will Take Over the World
 date: 2023-04-18
 head:
-  title: Full-Stack Designers Will Take Over the World
   description: Should we fear that front-end developers will be kicked off the job market by full-stack designers in the near future?
 ---